jhersbo/useFunHooks/readme.md

 ```javascript
     const point = useFollowPointer(ref)
 ```
 When passed an HTML `ref`, it will return the cursor's window position as `{x: number, y: number}`.
-I will consider scroll distance during this process.
+It will consider scroll distance during this process.
 It is best used